jkaniuka/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Using-Parameters-In-A-Class-CPP.rst

     [INFO] [minimal_param_node]: Hello world!

 Now you can see the default value of your parameter, but you want to be able to set it yourself.
-There are two ways to accomplish this.
+There are four ways to accomplish this.

 3.1 Change via the console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~